emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/context.md

 }
 ```

 If the requested context could not be found, or the plugins were not connected, an exception is thrown.
-If it is vital for the plugin to obtain the context, it should let it pass to the caller, otherwise it should be catched.
+If the plugin needs to obtain the context, the plugin should let the exception propagate to the caller,
+otherwise it should be catched.

 [instantiation]: {{ site.baseurl }}/plugin_basics/loading.html#plugin-instantiation